More turmoil at Tesla: VP of worldwide finance is out

 "I've truly loved my time at Tesla, and I have great respect for my colleagues and the work they do, but this was simply an opportunity I couldn't pass up," McAnear said in a statement.

-McAnear is the latest executive to depart Tesla.
-Chief accounting officer Dave Morton announced his exit last week.
-He cited the work pace at Tesla (TSLA) and the "level of public attention placed on the company" as his reasons for leaving.
-He was with the company less than a month.
+Tesla's chief accounting officer, Dave Morton, announced his exit last week.
+He cited the work pace at Tesla (TSLA) and the "level of public attention placed on the company."
+He was at the company less than a month.

-Chief people officer Gaby Toledano decided not to return to the company after taking a leave, saying she wanted to "spend more time with her family," CEO Elon Musk told employees September 7.
+Chief people officer Gaby Toledano decided not to return to the company right away after taking a leave, saying she wanted to "spend more time with her family," CEO Elon Musk told employees September 7.

 And Tesla still doesn't have a chief operating officer.

-McAnear sought to quash any rumors that he's leaving the company with ill feelings, saying he left to take a CFO opportunity and "any other speculation as to why I've left is simply inaccurate."
+McAnear sought to quash any rumors that he's leaving with ill feelings, saying he left to take a CFO opportunity and "any other speculation as to why I've left is simply inaccurate."

 He said "a number of members" of his team will take over his role at the company.

 The turnover at Tesla adds to investor concerns about the stability of the company and Musk's eccentric behavior.
-The company has been under pressure to maintain its production level -- particularly of its Model 3 -- in order to increase revenue and avoid a potential cash crunch.
+The company has been under pressure to maintain its production level -- particularly of its Model 3 -- to increase revenue and avoid a potential cash crunch.

+The Model 3 debuted to enormous demand, but Tesla's attempts to ramp up manufacturing suffered setbacks as the company missed production goals.

+Musk assured investors earlier this year that Tesla was back on track.
+On Wednesday, he said in a tweet that there's been a "large increase in vehicle delivery volume in North America."